 Role Role fit within the BU management framework Rationale for inclusion in the REF Steering Group Vice-Chancellor (ex-officio member) Principal academic and administrative officer of the University.
 To take ultimate responsibility for the REF and to confirm the recommendations from the REF Steering Group.
 Deputy Vice-Chancellor - CHAIR Formal responsibility for research leadership at BU.
 Delegated responsibility from the Vice-Chancellor for the management of the REF for the institution as a whole.
 Interdisciplinary expert Professor with significant experience of interdisciplinary research.
 To provide assurance about the criteria and procedures relating to the assessment of interdisciplinary research.
-Associate Director of HR Responsible for the leadership of the institution's HR department.
+Director of HR Responsible for the leadership of the institution's HR department.
 To provide advice on HR matters and staff eligibility.
 Post-holder is the Chair of the BU Equality Steering Group.
 Director of Marketing and Communications Responsible for the leadership of the institution's marketing and communications department.
 To ensure all opportunities for external promotion of research are maximised, and to ensure clear internal communications for the REF.

-Role Role fit within the BU management framework Rationale for inclusion in the REF Steering Group Chair of the REF Impact Sub- Committee Professor and Chair of the REF Impact Sub-Committee.
+Role Role fit within the BU management framework Rationale for inclusion in the REF Steering Group Chair of the REF Committee Professor, Executive Dean and Chair of the REF Committee To provide assurance about the criteria and procedures relating to the assessment of all elements of the submission.
+Chair of the REF Impact Sub- Committee Professor and Chair of the REF Impact Sub-Committee.
 To provide assurance about the criteria and procedures relating to the assessment of impact.
 Postholder is the Chair of the BU Athena SWAN Steering Group.
 Chair of the Research Outputs Sub- Committee Professor and Chair of the Research Outputs Sub-Committee.
 To provide assurance about the criteria and procedures relating to the assessment of outputs.
 Head of Research Development and Support Responsible for the leadership of the institution's research support department.
 To oversee the administration of the REF preparations and submission.
 Post-holder is the Chair of the BU Athena SWAN Self-Assessment Team.
-Research Outputs Adviser Responsible for the administration of the institution's REF submission.
-To coordinate the administration of the REF preparations and submission.
+REF Manager Responsible for the administration of the institution's REF submission.
+To manage the administration of the REF preparations and submission.